The Difference Between a Freelancer, Agency, and Animation Studio

 1. Freelancers

-These are highly skilled specialists with laptops and lattes.
+Freelancers are highly skilled specialists with laptops, headphones, and impressive coffee habits.

 • Clear, contained tasks